 Cyclists Hub is supported by its readers.
 We may receive a commission if you buy products using our links.All content on Cyclists Hub is written by humans, not robots.
 Learn More

 Shimano and SRAM are the leading companies in bicycle components.
-The debate over which one is better seems to be never-ending.
-I won’t give you a definitive answer either because everyone has different preferences.
+The debate over which is better seems never-ending and depends on your preferences.
 I recommend trying both groupsets to see which one suits you more.
+However, there are a few areas where one beats the other.
+I reveal them below.

 KEY TAKEAWAY

-Most new road bikes (about 70%) come with Shimano groupsets.
-(Source) But SRAM is gaining popularity mainly thanks to lower prices, more intuitive shifting, more accurate power meters, and easier installation.
+Most new road bikes (about 70% in 2023) came with Shimano groupsets.
+This was mainly thanks to Shimano’s reliability.
+But SRAM is gaining popularity mainly thanks to more intuitive shifting, more accurate power meters, easier installation, and better gear ratios (especially on road and gravel groupsets).
 SRAM is also more popular among mountain bikers.
-On the other hand, it lacks “hidden” buttons on the top of road shifters like Di2, has worse front derailleur shifting, shorter battery life, and is heavier.
+On the other hand, it is known for slightly worse front derailleur shifting and shorter battery life.

 Shimano vs. SRAM: Summary